History of England: 14th century

-In 1315-1317, the Great Famine may have resulted in half a million deaths in England due to hunger and disease, more than 10 per cent of the population.

-Edward III, son of Edward II, was crowned at age 14 after his father was deposed by his mother and her consort Roger Mortimer.
+Edward III, son of Edward II, was crowned at age 14 after his father was deposed by his mother and Roger Mortimer.
 At age 17, he led a successful coup against Mortimer, the de facto ruler of the country, and began his personal reign.
 Edward III reigned 1327–1377, restored royal authority and went on to transform England into the most efficient military power in Europe.
 His reign saw vital developments in legislature and government—in particular the evolution of the English parliament—as well as the ravages of the Black Death.
 After defeating, but not subjugating, the Kingdom of Scotland, he declared himself rightful heir to the French throne in 1338, but his claim was denied due to the Salic law.
 This started what would become known as the Hundred Years' War.
 Following some initial setbacks, the war went exceptionally well for England; victories at Crécy and Poitiers led to the highly favourable Treaty of Brétigny.
 Edward's later years were marked by international failure and domestic strife, largely as a result of his inactivity and poor health.

 For many years, trouble had been brewing with Castile—a Spanish kingdom whose navy had taken to raiding English merchant ships in the Channel.
 Edward won a major naval victory against a Castilian fleet off Winchelsea in 1350.
 Although the Castilian crossbowmen killed many of the enemy, the English gradually got the better of the encounter.
-In spite of Edward's success, however, Winchelsea was only a flash in a conflict that raged between the English and the Spanish for over 200 years, coming to a head with the defeat of the Spanish Armada in 1588.
+In spite of Edward's success, however, Winchelsea was only a flash in a conflict that raged between the English and the Spanish for over 200 years, coming to a head with the defeats of the Spanish Armada and the English Armada in 1588 and 1589.

 In 1373, England signed an alliance with the Kingdom of Portugal, which is claimed to be the oldest alliance in the world still in force.

 Edward III died of a stroke on 21 June 1377, and was succeeded by his ten-year-old grandson, Richard II.
 He married Anne of Bohemia, daughter of Charles IV, Holy Roman Emperor in 1382, and ruled until he was deposed by his first cousin Henry IV in 1399.